SAP-samples/partner-reference-application/Tutorials/15a-Prepare-One-Off-Deployment.md

 1. Configure the web app to connect to the app services:
     1. To define a route in the web app, open the file [*./app/poetryslams/xs-app.json*](../../../tree/main-single-tenant/app/poetryslams/xs-app.json).
-    2. Add the following as first route.
+    2. Add the following as the first route.
 The order of routes is crucial as the most specific one must come first.
-You'll define the destination *launchpad* later as part of project configuration *mta.yml* file.
+You'll define the destination *launchpad* later as part of the project configuration *mta.yml* file.

       ```json
         {